How do I become an Engaged Citizen Corps member?

 - In the following grid, please list up to 3-5 service, leadership and community activities in which you have been involved and/or the family and work responsibilities you have had during the past four years.
 If you have more than 5 please narrow to the ones that best represented your interest in service, leadership and community.
 Please include the name of the organization, approximate dates of involvement, a description of the project or what you accomplished and # of hours served.

-- Please discuss how your community service activities have influenced you, contributed to your development as a person; and how your service activities have helped others and created positive change in the world.
-What have you received in return—that is, what have you learned from your experiences with service?
+- Please discuss how your involvement in your community has influenced you, contributed to your development as a person, and how your activities have created positive change in the world.

 - How do you keep yourself organized on a daily basis?
 What time management tools have you found helpful?
 Please describe how you have managed your time during your high school career and how you intend to transfer that experience into your first year at Drake as an Engaged Citizen Corps member?